 The NHS performs a lot of procedures and operations and not all infections are avoidable.
-To set the context NHS hospital statistics showed that over 17.7 million procedures and operations were performed between April 2012 to March 2013.
+To set the context NHS hospital statistics showed that approximately half a million consultant-led in-patients were treated during 2019/2020 (staying overnight).
 Every infection is one too many however which is why staff are working to do everything possible to reduce the numbers of people affected.
-There are a number of websites that give information about the numbers of people affected and we also collate figures on MRSA and Clostridium difficile on a monthly basis.
-This is in response to the public asking us for information on the numbers of infections in hospitals, monthly statistics on MRSA bloodstream infections and Clostridium difficile by region and hospital trust are available here
+There are a number of websites that give information about the numbers of people affected and we have provided an overview on what measures are in place to reduce the risk of infection and monthly statistics here

 Our downloadable leaflet "Information for patients and carers about MRSA and going into hospital" is available here

 National Institute for Health and Care Excellence (NICE) quality standard [QS113]: Healthcare-associated infections - Published date: February 2016 - Information resource added 17 February 2016